Flight of the Amazon Queen: Releases

 In March 2004, the game was released as freeware, and support for it was added to ScummVM, allowing it to be played on Linux, Mac OS X, Windows, and many other operating systems and consoles.
 The datafiles for both the floppy disk and CD-ROM version are available from the ScummVM website.
 The Fedora RPM software repository has an installer for the game alongside ScummVM.
 This game is directly included in the Debian software repository.

 In 2009, iPhSoft took ScummVM's FOTAQ iPhone / iPod Touch free port and modified it.
 This modification has been commercially sold on iTunes but was discontinued in mid-2015 due to lack of iOS 8 and up support.

 In 2013, the game was released at GOG.com as a digital download ready to play on modern PCs.

 In March 2016, MojoTouch, working with John Passfield, the designer of the original game, released the 20th Anniversary Edition on the App Store (iOS), Google Play and Amazon Appstore.
-This version includes improved graphics rendering, full voice acting, new touch interface, auto-save, multi-language support, high definition menus and the following bonus material: Making of Flight of the Amazon Queen booklet, a play through of the interactive interview mini-game with audio commentary by John Passfield, the original Game Manuals (both US and international versions) and the Official Playing Guide.
+This version includes improved graphics rendering, full voice acting, new touch interface, auto-save, multi-language support, high definition menus and the following bonus material: Making of Flight of the Amazon Queen booklet, a play through of the interactive interview minigame with audio commentary by John Passfield, the original game manuals (both US and international versions) and the Official Playing Guide.

 Reception

-Discussing the game's commercial performance, designer John Passfield said in 2013, "I believe it sold fewer than 100,000 copies, which at the time was okay".
+Discussing the game's commercial performance, designer John Passfield said in 2013: "I believe it sold fewer than 100,000 copies, which at the time was okay".

 Flight of the Amazon Queen received generally positive reviews from critics.
 At GameRankings the iOS version scores 72.50% and the PC version 75.00%.
-Pocket Gamers Spanner Spencer called the iPhone release of Flight of the Amazon Queen "more of a direct conversion than an adaptation, the quality of the original still shines through and makes this an easy game to enjoy."
+Pocket Gamers Spanner Spencer called the iPhone release of Flight of the Amazon Queen more of a direct conversion than an adaptation, but was generally positive for this version.